 Nebraska: The Next Best Thing to Stonehenge

-Car enthusiasts will love this free attraction.
-If you’re ever in Alliance, Nebraska, you can see great structures built from classic automobiles and car parts.
+Car enthusiasts will love Carhenge, a free attraction in Alliance, Nebraska, You’ll see great structures built from classic automobiles and car parts.
 Carhenge was painted gray to replicate Stonehenge and was built by Jim Reinders as a memorial to his father.

 Nevada: Color the Sky With Hot Air Balloons